 I’ll be honest.
-I didn’t do much partying in Cali, Colombia.
-So I’m no expert on the nightlife in the city.
+I partied in Cali, but not like I normally do.
 However, I can tell you that most of the people go out in big groups of friends to dance salsa.

 If that’s not your scene, you’ll find it difficult to enjoy a night out in Cali.
 Still, I did find a few decent spots: